zenml-io/blog.zenml.io/_posts/2022-06-17-github-actions-orchestrator.md

 Select a **resource group** and **region** and fill in values for the **server name** as well as **admin username** and **password**.
 Note down the username and password you chose as we're going to need them later for the `<MYSQL_USERNAME>` and `<MYSQL_PASSWORD>` placeholders.
 Then click on `Next: Networking`:
 ![MySQL database step 4](../assets/posts/github-actions-orchestrator/mysql_3.png)

 Now click on `Add 0.0.0.0 - 255.255.255.255` to allow access from all public IPs.
 This is necessary so the machines running our GitHub Actions can access this database.
-It is still protected by your username and password as well as a required SSL certificate which we'll download later.
+It will still require username, password as well as a SSL certificate to authenticate.

 ![MySQL database step 5](../assets/posts/github-actions-orchestrator/mysql_4.png)